bitovi/academy/src/technology-consulting/6-communication-methods.md

 - **Set a routine for disconnecting:** Develop a ritual, such as a short walk or closing your laptop, to signal the end of your workday and transition into personal time.
 - **Lead by example:** If you’re in a leadership position, model the behavior of disconnecting after work hours to encourage your team to do the same.
 - **Create clear boundaries with clients:** Establish clear communication boundaries with clients regarding after-hours contact, and provide them with alternative ways to address emergencies if they arise.
+- **Watch for weekend communication:** Respect work boundaries by avoiding messages or task assignments that imply weekend work without prior discussion.

 Questions to reflect: